 The increased synthesis of NAD+ is fundamental to keep intracellular levels of energy on the proper level.
 However, as we age, NAD+ levels start to drop, and age-related issues arise.
 New research has found that NMN supplementation can increase NAD+ levels, which results in better insulin secretion and sensitivity, improved mitochondrial function, and may reverse age-related issues.- Ana Paola Rodríguez Arciniega, MS.

 Shade C. (2020).
 The Science Behind NMN-A Stable, Reliable NAD+Activator and Anti-Aging Molecule.
 Integrative medicine (Encinitas, Calif.), 19(1), 12–14.

 Imai, S., & Guarente, L. (2014).
 NAD+ and sirtuins in aging and disease.
 Trends in cell biology, 24(8), 464–471. doi.org/10.1016/j.tcb.2014.04.002

 Online Appointments or Consultations: bit.ly/Book-Online-Appointment

 Online Physical Injury / Accident Intake Form: bit.ly/Fill-Out-Your-Online-History

 Online Functional Medicine Assessment: bit.ly/functionmed

-The information herein on "Aging: A New Disease." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Aging: A New Disease." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.